-This Standard specifies signalling interworking for basic services that provide a bi-directional transfer capability for speech, DTMF, facsimile and modem media between a PISN employing QSIG and a corporate IP network employing SIP.
+This Standard specifies SIP-QSIG signalling interworking for basic services that provide a bidirectional transfer capability for speech, DTMF, facsimile, and modem media between a PISN employing QSIG and a corporate IP network employing SIP.
+Other aspects of interworking, e.g., the use of RTP and SDP, will differ according to the type of media concerned and are outside the scope of this Standard.

 Call-related and call-independent signalling in support of supplementary services is outside the scope of this Standard, but support for certain supplementary services (e.g., call transfer, call diversion) could be the subject of future work.